Atlanta Relocation Specialists

 Is Atlanta more expensive than Dallas?

 Comparable in many segments.
-Housing costs are similar, with variation by neighborhood.
+Buying a home in Atlanta has similar costs, with variation by neighborhood.
 The tax structure differs—Georgia income tax vs. Texas property tax—which can net out differently based on your specific income and home value.
 Total cost of living is roughly equivalent.
+A knowledgeable real estate agent can help you understand where your budget goes furthest during your home search.

 How different is the landscape really?